MathOnco/valis/docs/html/_sources/README.rst.txt

 The transformations found by VALIS can then be used to warp the full resolution slides.
 It is also possible to merge non-RGB registered slides to create a highly multiplexed image.
 These aligned and/or merged slides can then be saved as ome.tiff images using pyvips.

 In addition to warping images and slides, VALIS can also warp point data, such as cell centoids or ROI coordinates.

+Full documentation can be found at `ReadTheDocs <https://valis.readthedocs.io/en/latest/>`_.

 .. contents:: Table of Contents
    :local: